A Guide to Purchasing Propofol Infusion Pumps

 Safety alerts notify a clinician when limits are reached.
 The enhanced graphic display of pressure trend allows early opportunity for a clinical intervention.
 All syringe sizes can be loaded into the barrel.
 Patient information is transported from this unit to the facility to improve efficiency and efficacy in the transmission of information.
 There are 13 delivery options.

-This Braun Perfusor Space infusion pump has advanced delivery features that offer safety and accuracy.
+This B Braun Perfusor Space infusion pump has advanced delivery features that offer safety and accuracy.
 The lightweight and compact design make it ideal for transport between patient rooms.
-The interface is user-friendly, with a library of 1,500 drugs, audible alarms, and a strong lightweight pole clamp.
+The interface is user-friendly, with a library of 1,500 medications, audible alarms, and a strong but lightweight pole clamp.

 The Refurbishment Process

-Each of our products come from our respective purchasing team who perform extensive research on acquiring great machines that are popular and in demand.
+Each of our products come from our respective medical equipment purchasing team who perform extensive research on acquiring medical devices that are popular and in demand.
 In addition to the propofol pumps listed, we carry and refurbish many other pieces of equipment.
 This equipment can be used in clinics, hospitals, surgery centers, and even in some physician offices.

 Requesting a Propofol Pump